aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

             return self.make_code(assembly, t.name, 0)

 I was a little tempted to leave classes out.
-Python stopped needing them once it gained proper nested functions -- in terms of expressive power, if not familiarity and legacy.
+Python stopped needing them once it gained proper nested functions---in terms of expressive power, if not familiarity and legacy.
 As it worked out, most of the simplicity we'd gain by chopping out `class` we can get by forbidding nested classes (nested in a `class` or a `def`).